jakearmijo/next-ArmijoPortfolio/blogposts/launch-portfolio-site.md

 </br>

 Congrats!
-Your domain is set up - it may take more time but mine was ready within minuets.That is how [https://www.jakearmijo.com](https://www.jakearmijo.com) was born.
+Your domain is set up - it may take more time but mine was ready within minutes.
+That is how [https://www.jakearmijo.com](https://www.jakearmijo.com) was born.

 Netlify will also set up the HTTPS certificate via [letsencrypt.org](https://letsencrypt.org/donate/).
 This process took a little longer but when I awoke in the morning I had the HTTPS before the URL and my site was not receiving a privacy warning.